MicrosoftDocs/PlayReady/Docs/Specifications/playready-header-specification.md

 #### 3.4.1.
 Differences with other versions

-PlayReady 3.0 SDKs and later clients are able to process both the v4.0, v4.1, and v4.2 PlayReady Header versions.
+PlayReady 3.0 SDKs and later Clients are able to process both the v4.0, v4.1, and v4.2 PlayReady Header versions.
 Prior PlayReady SDKs return an “unsupported version” error when provided with v4.2 headers.
-When using the v4.2 header, the client has to know what server version it is using through a custom, app-specific mechanism.
+When using the v4.2 header, the Client has to know what Server version it is using through a custom, app-specific mechanism.
 PlayReady SDKs provide no native way to get this version information.

 The PlayReady Header format v.4.2.0.0 has the following changes compared to v4.1.0.0: